 Clinical Features and Natural HistoryTop

-1. Foot mycosis and onychomycosis.
+1. Foot mycosis (tinea pedis, also known as athlete’s foot) and toenail onychomycosis.

 Types of foot mycosis:

-2) Exfoliative (“moccasin foot”): Lesions appear on the plantar and lateral side of the foot.
+2) Hyperkeratotic (“moccasin foot”): Lesions appear on the plantar and lateral side of the foot.
 Erythema, excessive keratinization, and exfoliation are observed.
 If the stratum corneum is markedly thickened, painful cracking may occur under the pressure of walking.

-Types of foot onychomycosis:
+Types of toenail onychomycosis:

-4) Endonyx onychomycosis: A rare type of foot onychomycosis, in which the dermatophyte mycelium grows through the nail plate but does not reach the nail bed.
+4) Endonyx onychomycosis: A rare type of toenail onychomycosis, in which the dermatophyte mycelium grows through the nail plate but does not reach the nail bed.
 No brittle keratoid masses indicating nail bed infection are seen.
 The nail plate becomes discolored, dull, and brittle.

 5) Dystrophic onychomycosis: An advanced form of onychomycosis with complete nail plate destruction.

 In the case of Trichophyton infection, spores are located both outside and inside hair shafts.
 The inside arrangement leads to shaft damage and breakage at the level of skin surface (black spots are visible).
 Skin lesions are erythematous, with more severe inflammation on the margins than in the center, and well separated from the healthy skin.
-In infections caused by zoophilic fungi (M canis), the inflammation is usually very severe and leads to formation of a lump with pus-filled pustules on the surface (kerion celsi: see Figure 5).
+In infections caused by zoophilic fungi (M canis), the inflammation is usually very severe and leads to formation of a boggy swelling with pustules on the surface (kerion celsi: see Figure 5).

 In infection caused by anthropophilic fungi (M audouini, T tonsurans), minor peripherally spreading exfoliation is observed on the scalp.
 Anthropophilic fungi cause epidemics of tinea capitis in schools and kindergartens.

-A different clinical course is observed in favus, an infection caused by T schoenleinii, still found in the Middle East and Africa.
+A different clinical course is observed in favus, an infection caused by Trichophyton schoenleinii, still found in the Middle East and Africa.
 Favus manifests with discs of mycelium and exfoliating epidermis tightly adhering to the skin surface and causing scarring.

 DiagnosisTop